highlands.nsw.tourinfo

 To the east of the house, surrounded by manicured hedges, is the famous sunken rose garden.

-Here a formal layout of beds bordered by box hedges, a central flowering crabapple and gravel paths provide a setting for a magnificent display of classic roses.
+Here a formal layout of beds bordered by box hedges, a central flowering crabapple and gravel paths provide a setting for a magnificent display of classic roses from spring through to autumn.

 The Terraces.